Plagiarism and Paraphrasing

 Common Knowledge Exception

 You do not need to quote information considered to be in the public domain as long as you repeat the known fact.
-According to Paraphrasing Matters, information must have the following characteristics to be considered common knowledge:
+Information must have the following characteristics to be considered common knowledge:

 - The reader would already be aware of this.